arindan/arindan.github.io/index.md

 * Developing efficient and affordable water remediation techniques to ensure adequate clean drinking water.
 * Becoming a global leader in water research, by creating an interdisciplinary research environment and training next-generation water scientists.
 * Providing state of the art solutions to complex problems in water research such as urban floods, contamination due to heavy metals and watershed management by developing science-based technological solutions.

+## Me, Sai and Poornima is developing our ICWaR Website.